periodicaidan/reify/README.md

 - `-W` or `--compress-whitespace`: Does the same thing it does for `subs` and `generate`

+## Todo
+1. Add a graphical user interface.
+1. Create a proper API so it can be more readily employed in other applications.
+1. Maybe make the parsing algorithm a *bit* more sophisticated
+1. Make it more fully-featured.
+Currently it applies to only a few narrow use-cases and can't do nearly as much as regex can.

 ## License
 Copyright &copy; 2019 Aidan T. Manning